 These small Champagne producers can not compete with name recognition, but they can offer excellent, small-batch Bubbly at prices that beat the mass-produced Bubbly.
 It is not uncommon for the “entry-level” Champagne offerings from the famous brands to have yearly production runs of 1,000,000 bottles and use 100 or more vineyards.

-See also Anne Amie Rose of Pinot Noir 2019
+See also Angeline Reserve Pinot Noir 2017

 I am not complaining about those mass-produced bubblies, I would gladly drink any one of them.
 But the Etienne Doue Brut Champagne a level is exclusivity at a fair price that the big brands can not touch.
 If you are a cheap wine finder who loves Bubbly then look for the RM on the label for Grower/Producer.